jes1510/wxDmm/README.md

-Arduino-dmm
+wxDmm
 ===========

-A simple digital voltmeter from an arduino
+A simple serial volt meter using wxPython.